Kaitaia Airport

+Kaitaia Airport (IATA: KAT, ICAO: NZKT) is an airport located 5km Northeast of Kaitaia, in the Far North District of New Zealand.
+The land the airport is situated on is owned by Crown and leased to the Far North District Council (FNDC), who contracts Far North Holdings Limited (FNHL) to manage the aerodrome.

 History

+Kaitaia Aerodrome was originally built for American long-range bombers around the time of the second world war so that the aircraft could reach parts of the South Pacific from their base in the Far North.

 On 13 June 2005, Kaitaia Airport received an injection of $333,850 to upgrade its runway facilities so that it could accommodate larger aircraft.
-The Far North District Council approved loan funding for Kaitaia Airport's project to allow it to accommodate aircraft with a pavement classification number of 15,000 kg in mainwheel axle weight.
-This upgrade would allow Air New Zealand to fly into Kaitaia with its Bombardier and ATR 72-500 aircraft.
+The Far North District Council approved loan funding for Kaitaia Airport's project to allow it to accommodate aircraft with a pavement classification number PCN 15.
+This upgrade would allow Air New Zealand to fly into Kaitaia with its Dash 8 and ATR 72 aircraft.
 During the project, $1.4 million invested into the airport was to provide larger hardstand areas and better terminal facilities.

 At the end of April 2015, Air New Zealand discontinued its service between Kaitaia and Auckland.
 Barrier Air began operating the route with a Cessna Caravan from 28 April 2015.

 Aircraft transit

 Kaitaia Airport is the most northern airfield in New Zealand that has fuel available.
 It has a long and smooth runway, the longest in Northland, and is used by light aircraft, as well as private aircraft such as the Gulfstream V.

 852 km to the north-west of Kaitaia is Norfolk Island Airport, from which it is 754 km to Nouméa in New Caledonia, or 900 km to Lord Howe Island, which can be used as a stepping stone to the Australian mainland.
 These distances are within the range of many light aircraft fitted with long range tanks, while the direct distances are usually used with the larger private aircraft which are able to land at Kaitaia Airport.
 From New Caledonia other Pacific Islands such as Vanuatu and Fiji are within range and can be used as further 'stepping stones' to the other South Pacific and North Pacific destinations.